Is Your House in Order? New Data Breach Regime laws take effect on 22 February 2018

 It is therefore important for organisations to conduct a proper assessment of exactly what information has been accessed if a data breach does occur, and then determine what its reporting and notification obligations are under both the OAIC's regime and any relevant confidentiality agreement.

-If you are interested in learning more about mandatory data breach legislation, or to speak with somone in our Privacy and Data Protection team:
+If you are interested in learning more about mandatory data breach legislation, or to speak with somone in our Privacy and Data Protection team, please don't hesitate to get in touch with: